cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/integrating-data-from-dada2-into-microbiomestat.md

 # Importing Data from DADA2 into MicrobiomeStat

-This guide will walk you through the steps required to convert and integrate data from DADA2 into MicrobiomeStat.
+This guide will walk you through the steps required to import data from DADA2 into MicrobiomeStat.

 ### Download Necessary Files